- Dental Fillings

 When Should A Tooth Be Extracted?

 Always seek the opinion and recommendation of a certified dentist before seeking treatment.
 Teeth can get damaged from many things.
 If you experience tooth pain for an extended duration, it might not mean you have to get the tooth pulled.
 Most teeth pain is only temporary, or superficial, due to recent trauma to the mouth.
 In some cases, it can become a serious problem if not examined by a dentist.
-Schedule a dental exam with Dr. Brewick or Dr. Hatzidakis to save your tooth.
+Schedule a dental exam with Dr. Hatzidakis or Dr. Drescher to save your tooth.

 Whenever possible, our dentists will take measures to preserve the natural tooth either with a dental crown or other type of restoration.
 At Governor’s Park Dental Group, we offer a number of solutions for replacing the missing tooth or teeth, including dental implants, dental bridges or dentures.